Weighing the Elephant

 “We will surely NOT do that!” roared the Emperor.
 “Is there NO ONE who can tell me how to weigh the elephant?”

-Then a small voice said, “I can.”
+Then a young voice said, "I know how."

 Weighing The Elephant